Can hypnotic suggestion help when managing pain after a stroke?

 You know, bubble In your head, what happens if you got a tumor in your brain that hasn’t been spotted?
 The first thing anybody with pain has to do is get to that doctor and get a complete workup.
-Get those MRI scans, rule out any, any medical condition before you start fooling around with getting rid of pain with somebody
+Get those MRI scans, and rule out, any medical condition before you start fooling around with getting rid of pain with somebody

 like that, that’s really responsible.
 Actually, that’s what you need to do.
-You don’t need to tell people to avoid pain or not know, or get rid of pain or associate different things to pain unless their pain is manufactured by them in a way that is not correct.
+You don’t need to tell people to avoid pain or not know, get rid of pain, or associate different things with pain unless their pain is manufactured by them in a way that is not correct.
 So right.
 So if I touch them on the hand, and they said, Oh, that’s extremely painful.
-Well, then, obviously, if there’s not a medical condition with me touching them on the hand, when then that shouldn’t be really painful.
+Well, then, obviously, if there’s not a medical condition with me touching them on the hand when then that shouldn’t be really painful.